Find Your #WinterWow in North Lake Tahoe

 Dining in Tahoe is an experience unlike anywhere else.
 Photo courtesy of Wolfdale’s Cuisine Unique.

 Winter flavors in North Lake Tahoe cannot be missed.
 Foodies flock to some of the top establishments around the lake to indulge in the region’s unique brand of comfort food, perfect for an Après Ski treat.

 Wolfdale’s Cuisine Unique in Tahoe City is one of the most beloved restaurants in North Lake Tahoe, with a special, seasonal menu crafted by Chef Douglas Dale.
 Enjoy a beautiful lakefront view at West Shore Cafe in Homewood, along with creative favorites like “carnitas” tacos made with jackfruit.
 Plumpjack Cafe in Squaw Valley combines a whimsical lounge with a sleek dining area, with farm-to-table wine dinners, a Plumpjack exclusive this winter.
 Alternatively, dine in style at Christy Hill with a juicy rib-eye or at Lone Eagle Grille, home to the beloved Baked Tahoe.

-If you’re ready to say “cheers,” head to Alibi Ale Works in Incline Village for a delicious craft beer made from pure Lake Tahoe water, or try Uncorked in Squaw Valley or Tahoe City for a classy and flavorful glass of wine.
+If you’re ready to say “cheers,” head to Alibi Ale Works in Incline Village for a delicious craft beer made from pure Lake Tahoe water, or try Uncorked in Olympic Valley or Tahoe City for a classy and flavorful glass of wine.

 6. For High-End Jetsetters